 Some people think that image stabilization on a wide angle lens is totally unnecessary, but I think it's a useful option to have.
 You can shoot this lens handheld under moonlight.
 Great for photos at night or indoors.
 I can see myself using the IS in museums, churches and on the street.
 Combined with the excellent high ISO performance of the Canon 6D, the IS can help me make detailed photos in situations I normally needed a tripod.

-The image quality is good enough for most of us, the price is reasonable, it doen't weigh much and it doesn't take up much space in your camera bag.
+The image quality is good enough for most of us, the price is reasonable now, it doesn't weigh much and it doesn't take up much space in your camera bag.
 To me this new USM IS version is a big upgrade from the previous cheap plastic version.

 So, would I recommend this lens?
 Yes, if you're not someone who demands the absolute best image quality.
 If you need that, you will have to spend more money.
-Prepare to carry more weight and you might need a bigger bag.
+Prepare to carry more weight and you probably need a bigger bag too.